Sienci-Labs/Resources/vortex/vx-assembly/ytsb-vx-assembly2.md

 Before you start assembly, you will want to take the 2 boxes and the Styrofoam piece that contains the chuck out of the packaging and place them in your assembly area.
 You can set the track(s) aside for now.

-## Tools You’ll Need
+## Tools You'll Need

-You’ll need these tools on hand for assembly.
+You'll need these tools on hand for assembly.
 Most people will have these in their shop and there is a size 4 Allen key that comes with your Vortex kit:

 - Metric Allen key size 4
 - Phillips screwdriver #2